philogicae/self-host-supabase-template/README.md

 ## Project Structure
 - `.env.example`: An example environment file that you should copy to `.env` and fill with your own values.
 - `compose.yaml`: The main Docker Compose file that defines all the Supabase services.
-- `init_volumes`: Contains initialization scripts and configuration files for the various services.
+- `volumes`: Contains initialization scripts and configuration files for the various services.
 - `deploy.sh`: A script to deploy the Supabase stack.
-- `reset.sh`: A script to reset the Supabase environment.
+- `reset.sh`: A script to reset the Supabase environment by stopping containers, removing volumes, and resetting the git repository.
-- `create_data_volume.sh`: A script to create the data volume and copy the initialization files into it.
+- `prepare_volumes.sh`: A script to create the necessary volume directories.
+Note that `deploy.sh` already performs this step.